Live Demo (Recording) of How to Make Easy Matcha Latte

 So, first things first: if you want to make a delicious green tea latte, you will need real matcha.

-Here is a link to the premium matcha I am using in the video.
-This is the one that won the Global Tea Championship in 2018.
+Here is a link to the premium matcha I use in the video.
+This matcha is the one that won the Global Tea Championship in 2018.
 Click here to get yours today.

 How To Make A Green Tea Latte: Traditional Version